Like many bloggers, I started out with dreams of creating a money making blog and generating a significant online income.

 Outside of that, having a high level of organic traffic will help your chances of getting in.
 This is because organic traffic is naturally more engaged than social media traffic.
 I suspect that having traffic from premium advertising countries (i.e. North America, Europe) will help as well.

-Additionally, you site must be compatible for their ads.
+Additionally, your site must be compatible with their ads.
 This won’t be an issue for many WordPress websites or normal themes, but wonky sites might have to make some changes.

 Mediavine Onboarding – What To Expect